amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

 >it pretty much guarantees a player's death if in the later stages
 >they find themselves suddenly short on weapons or low on health and,
 >say, have the bad fortune to encounter a sniper.
 I just think that
->in the early stage of a session, removing the levelling punch results
+>in the early stage of a session, removing the leveling punch results
 >in a much higher chance of just randomly dying no matter HOW good you
 >get at the game, which is what got me so angry that I sent that
 >initial e-mail.
 >
 >A lot of your proposed changes would seem to have bigger effects on
 >what I mentally refer to as the middle stage of the game, which is
->everrything between the tannery and the armory.
+>everything between the tannery and the armory.
 And the changes
 >there, while frustrating, don't bother me in a fundamental,
 >write-the-developer-an-angry-email-way as how murderous the opening
 >stage of the game became.